PatchworkOS 19e446b

 System call for spawning new processes.

-By default, the spawned process will inherit the file table, namespace, environment variables, priority and current working directory of the parent process.
+By default, the spawned process will inherit the file table, environment variables, priority and current working directory of the parent process by creating a copy.
+Additionally the child will exist within the same namespace as the parent.

 Parameters